amac72/To-Do/README.md

 Finally, run the application:
 > npm start

-Please Note: This will run the demo code found in the "main" branch, which doesn't include .NET and MySQL.
+Please Note: This will run the demo code found in the "main" branch, which doesn't include C# and MySQL.